 This Recommendation defines the following terms:

+3.2.1 demand response: A smart metering feature that allows consumers to reduce or change their use patterns of electricity, gas and water during peak demand usually in exchange for a financial incentive.

+3.2.2 sensor network gateway: Sensor network element that connects a sensor network to another network with different architectures or protocols, permitting information exchange between them.
+See also USN gateway.

+NOTE: Sensor network gateway functionalities may include either address or protocol translation or both.

-3.2.1 smart meter: A premise device to monitor and control electrical power, gas and water usage of home appliances based on demand response information from home appliances.
+3.2.3 smart meter: A premise device to monitor and control electrical power, gas and water usage of home appliances based on demand response information from home appliances.

-3.2.3 smart metering: An operation to provide information to customers and smart metering operator about energy consumption.
-The information includes how much energy the customers are consuming or generating and how much it costs, etc.3.2.4 demand response: A smart metering feature that allows consumers to reduce or change their use patterns of electricity, gas and water during peak demand usually in exchange for a financial incentive.
+3.2.4 smart metering: An operation to provide information to consumers and smart metering operator about energy consumption.
+The information includes how much energy the consumers are consuming or generating and how much it costs.